yimavxia/Minikappa/README.md

 # Minikappa
-Code and data for journal publication on "A unified understanding of minimum lattice thermal conductivity".

-See instructions in README.md in each subfolder.
+The code and data for our journal publication on "A unified understanding of minimum lattice thermal conductivity" can be found in subfolders with instructions provided in the README.md file.